 - the most modern sports facility in Slovakia

-- within a radius of 200 km from Bratislava (including cities such as Vienna, Budapest, Brno), the Slovnaft Arena is currently the highest quality multifunctional arena in the region, capable of successfully hosting global events in sports, culture and congress.
+- within a radius of 200 km from Bratislava (including cities such as Vienna, Budapest, Brno), the Ondrej Nepela Arena is currently the highest quality multifunctional arena in the region, capable of successfully hosting global events in sports, culture and congress.

 Pride and the new landmark of Bratislava

-After the 75th World Championship in Ice Hockey, the Slovnaft Arena became the home arena of HC Slovan Bratislava.
+After the 75th World Championship in Ice Hockey, the Ondrej Nepela Arena became the home arena of HC SLOVAN Bratislava.
 The arena is also the scene for frequent concerts by international music stars, figure skating exhibitions, adrenaline sports, and other entertaining events.
 It will become a popular address for residents and visitors of the capital city offering leisure in one of the busiest parts of Bratislava.